 For the ISC analysis, additional preprocessing was performed using nltools [v0.4.7] 68.
 Data were smoothed using a 6mm gaussian kernel and despiked using nltools find_spikes function.
 Covariates of the data, including motion translations and rotations, were then regressed upon the neural data before it was parcellated into 400 unique functionally defined regions of interest using the 2022 17-network Schaefer-Kong Atlas 47.
 While the Schaefer-Kong Atlas is available in resolutions from 100 to 1000 parcels, 400 parcels is widely used as a standard due to previous work suggesting that the human cortex can be divided into 300 to 400 unique functional regions 69.
 It should be noted that MVPA analyses like ISC, which are sensitive to the voxel-level patterns that spatial smoothing could distort, are robust to the standard gaussian kernel size that fMRIPrep applies during spatial smoothing 70.

+Image Acquisition. fMRI scanning was performed at Temple University using a 3T Siemens Tim Trio MRI system and a 20-channel head coil.
+Each subject completed one high-resolution T1-weighted structural image and four functional runs.
+Two of these runs are beyond the purview of this manuscript.
+The acquisition parameters for the relevant T2* EPI BOLD sequences were acquired at a 3 mm slice thickness, a TR = 2000 ms; TE = 25 ms; flip angle of 75 degrees, and a FOV = 1680 x 1680 mm.
+A 30s audiovisual stimulus buffer (a rotating checkered pattern paired with pink noise) preceded the stimulus of each run.
+Without a stimulus buffer, the global arousal response that video stimuli often elicit may have occurred during our stimulus and would have resulted in having to truncate neural data 8.
+Including fixation, stimulus buffer, and stimulus, between 729 and 759 3D volumes of the whole brain were collected (variance was due to adjustments regarding the length of fixation).
+Between each functional run, an accelerated T1-weighted image was collected to adjust functional alignment of the field of view as needed.

 Univariate Analysis.
 FSL's [v6.0.5.1] FEAT [v6.0.0] 67 was used to perform a univariate parametric modulation analysis and contrast analyses between conditions (rating vs. non-rating).
 For rated runs, three (3) three-column event files were constructed.
 The first event file denoted all TRs in which rating changes occurred and did not include a parametric regressor.
 The second event file denoted all TRs in which no rating changes occurred and did not include a parametric regressor.
 The final event file modeled every TR and included a z-standardized parametric regressor: the number of button presses (i.e. rating changes) each subject performed within each TR (2s) over the 22m17s duration of the video.